Addaitya/ML-from-Scratch/README.md

 # ML from scratch

 1. In this repository I implemented popular machine learning algorithm from scratch.
 2. I have used python and numpy for the implementation.
-But I used sklearn for loading dataset and other pre processing
+But I used sklearn for loading dataset and other pre processing tasks.